jamesbulletproof/protocal/README.md

-## Deploy App
+## <a name="deploy">Deploy App</a>
-**Create and push to Github repository**
+**Create and Push to Github Repository**
-1. In your Github account go to + / New repository
+1. Login to your Github account
+2. Click on the "+" icon at the top right corner and select "New repository"
-2. Add the [PROJECT-NAME], and click 'Create repository'
+2. Add the [PROJECT-NAME], and click "Create repository".
 3. Copy the following code from Github, *which will be created unique for your new repository*

 ```